-APPENDIX 8: PRESENTATION SKILLS CHECKLIST
+APPENDIX 6: PRESENTATION SKILLS CHECKLIST

-DDESENTATION SKILL Check ($$) when

-PRESENTATION SKILL completed

-INTRODUCING THE PRESENTATION

-State the objective(s) of the presentation.

-Use a variety of introductory technique to capture interest and create a posi-

-tive learning climate

-USE EFFECTIVE PRESENTATION SKILLS

-Introduction followed by a smooth transition into the body of the lecture

-Follow a plan and use an outline.

-Use visual aids to illustrate and support main points

-Communicate clearly with students(communicate in a way that is easy to un-

-derstand)

-Project your voice, move about the room, and maintain eye contact

-Display enthusiasm about the topic and its importance

-Provide clear transitions between topics,.

-Interact with students by asking and responding to questions, using their

-names, and providing feedback

-USING QUESTIONING TECHNIQUES DURING A PRESENTATION

-Ask a question of the entire group

-State the question, pause, and then direct the question to a specific student(by

-using that person's name)

-Provide positive reinforcement and repeat correct responses

-Respond to partially correct answers (compliment and then correct) or redirect

-until the correct answer is revealed.

-Restate the question when the answer is incorrect and redirect the question

-SUMMARIZING THE PRESENTATION

-Stress the main points and relate information to the objectives

-Provide an opportunity for questions
+PRESENTATION SKILL Check (√) when completed INTRODUCING THE PRESENTATION State the objective(s) of the presentation.
+Use a variety of introductory technique to capture interest and create a positive learning climate USE EFFECTIVE PRESENTATION SKILLS Introduction followed by a smooth transition into the body of the lecture Follow a plan and use an outline.
+Use visual aids to illustrate and support main points Communicate clearly with students( communicate in a way that is easy to understand) Project your voice, move about the room, and maintain eye contact Display enthusiasm about the topic and its importance Provide clear transitions between topics,.
+Interact with students by asking and responding to questions, using their names, and providing feedback USING QUESTIONING TECHNIQUES DURING A PRESENTATION Ask a question of the entire group State the question, pause, and then direct the question to a specific student(by using that person's name) Provide positive reinforcement and repeat correct responses Respond to partially correct answers (compliment and then correct) or redirect until the correct answer is revealed.
+Restate the question when the answer is incorrect and redirect the question SUMMARIZING THE PRESENTATION Stress the main points and relate information to the objectives Provide an opportunity for questions

-APPENDIX 9: FACILITATE A CASE STUDY:(USING CASE STUDY)
+APPENDIX 7: FACILITATE A CASE STUDY

-Check ($$) when

-completed

-Introduce the case study and read the learning objectives aloud

-Read the case study, If possible, provide a copy of the case study as a handout

-to students

-Provide clear directions, including

-How to complete the case study (individual/group)

-How to present(report orally/written) the answers,

-· Reaction activity

-· The time limit or due date

-Allow time to analyze the case

-While the group works

-· Move round

-· Remind time

-After students have read the case study, either individually or in small

-groups,

-· Given the opportunity to react to it.
-(Ask students to share their responses

-to the discussion questions

-· Ask why to reason out their response

-· Validate correct responses

-· Provide clear feedback on incomplete or incorrect responses, including an

-explanation of why the response is incomplete or incorrect

-Summary

-Summarize the key points about the case and link back to learning objectives:

-Confirms key points and adds any other points that the group may have

-missed
+Check ( $$ ) when completed Introduce the case study and read the learning objectives aloud Read the case study, If possible, provide a copy of the case study as a handout to students Provide clear directions, including How to complete the case study (individual/group) How to present(report orally/written) the answers, Reaction activity The time limit or due date Allow time to analyze the case While the group works Move round Remind time After students have read the case study, either individually or in small groups, Given the opportunity to react to it.
+(Ask students to share their responses to the discussion questions Ask why to reason out their response Validate correct responses Provide clear feedback on incomplete or incorrect responses, including an explanation of why the response is incomplete or incorrect Summary Summarize the key points about the case and link back to learning objectives: Confirms key points and adds any other points that the group may have missed

-APPENDIX 10: TRAINING EVALUATION TOOLS
+APPENDIX 8: TRAINING EVALUATION TOOLS

-10.1.
+8.1.
 DAILY TRAINERS DEBRIFING MEETING GUIDE

-This guide is to be completed by the trainer and his/her co-trainers and be reflected on the debriefing meeting at the end of the daily's training (consider features of participants, content delivery overall context of the training course) To be discussed and submitted for the lead trainer What were major participants' issues given verbally or at their daily evaluation format What worked well?
+This guide is to be completed by the trainer and his/her co-trainers and be reflected on the debriefing meeting at the end of the daily's training (consider features of participants, content delivery overall context of the training course)

+To be discussed and submitted for the lead trainer What were major participants' issues given verbally or at their daily evaluation format What worked well?
 And What was a success?
 Include personal strengths of self and other trainers present today in addition to overall training delivery and context What were the problems or limitations?
-Include personal problems and limitations of self and other trainers present today in addition to participants issues and overall training delivery and context What needs to be changed or improved, Including the actions to be taken?
+What were the problems or limitations?
+Include personal problems and limitations of self and other trainers present today in addition to participants issues and overall training delivery and context NA/legt records to be about and are increased.
+In all religions the apptions to be talked?
+What needs to be changed or improved, Including the actions to be taken?
 Specific action plan items for tomorrow and future changes in teaching?
-Trainer name

-Module presented (or other activity performed by the trainer filing this form)
+Date Trainer name Module presented (or other activity performed by the trainer filing this form)

-10.2.
+8.2.
 DAILY EVALUATION FORM